CaesarXInsanium/StructureInterpretationNotes/src/01procedures.md

 ### Constructing Procedures Using Lambda

-Scheme allows for a methods of defining simple single use functions without giving them names.
-This are `lambda`, anonymous function that are a definition of a function that does one simple thing and developer forgets about them.
+Scheme allows for methods of defining simple single use functions without giving them names.
+These are `lambda`, anonymous function that are a definition of a function that does one simple thing and developer forgets about them.

 ```scheme